 Enjoy Peruvian food?
 It's even better in Peru!
 The cuisine here has recently been receiving worldwide attention for its incredible flavor and diversity.
 Beef, chicken, beans, chicharron, and flavorful mixed rice dishes can be found on almost every menu.
 Detours doesn't believe in limiting your choices by including all of your meals at pre-decided restaurants as part of the trip package.
 Instead, we include all of your breakfasts to start your day off, then encourage you to explore all of the different restaurant options available to you for lunch and dinner.
 This way you can eat when you want, where you want, with whomever you want, and spend what you want!
 Your trip leader definitely has their favorite spots so if you'd like some advice on the best in each location, just check with them.

 Our advice is simple.
 Pack your bag, then take half of those things out and leave them back home.
 It’s common to hear people wishing they’d packed less stuff, but we’ve never heard anyone complain that they didn’t bring enough.
 Even if you realize you forget to pack some crucial item you can always pick up a replacement once you arrive in Lima.
-More information including a suggested packing list is included in your Pre-trip guidebook on your "Your Trip" page, available after your trip registration.
+We'll include some trip-specific packing advice based on expected weather as part of our update email to you, sent 60 days prior to your trip.

 Peru uses a mix of their own currency (Peruvian Soles) as well as US Dollars, although Soles is more common.
 In an effort to avoid bank fees, we suggest arriving to Peru with some local currency (around 1,000 PEN) as well as your ATM and credit cards just to be completely prepared.
-100 Peruvian Soles is worth around $30 USD, so if your dinner bill costs 35 Colones that's only $10 USD!
+100 Peruvian Soles is worth around $25 USD, so if your dinner bill costs 35 Soles that's only $9 USD!

 Tipping isn’t a native Peruvian custom, however, it is always appreciated by local service staff.
 We suggest tipping for any services that go above and beyond expectations.
 That extra dollar or two on a dinner bill is very appreciated by the service staff.
 Our local guides during the trip are the exception to this, as their position has come to expect tips for a job well done.